+I’ve often been asked to share my meditation resources.
 I’d recommend not relying on an app to help you learn how to meditate.
 I’ve downloaded and tried most of them and haven’t found them helpful.
 Especially for a first time meditator.
 Find a weekend retreat to go to or go to a class.
 Better to do a retreat.
 Especially at these places;

 https://tibethouse.us/ – Tibet House, NY